Mean-field neural networks-based algorithms for McKean-Vlasov control problems *: Conclusion

 \section{Conclusion}

 We have tested numerous algorithms to solve the McKean-Vlasov control problem \eqref{MKVcontrol} by using mean-field neural networks.
-When the problem admits a Backward SDE representation from the Pontryagin maximum principle, it is clearly more interesting to adopt this approach than the dynamic programming-based approaches for several reasons: \begin{itemize} \item the BSDE approach provides algorithms that are very stable.
-This is certainly due to the fact that in the Pontryagin principle, the BSDE has a driver which is a function of $Y$ (instead of classical approach based on the function value giving a driver as a function of $Z$) as already noticed in \cite{germicwar19}. \item It is possible to use the local deep backward algorithm \cite{hure2020deep} that yields very accurate results and is not limited by the number of time steps due to transfer learning.
+When the problem admits a Backward SDE representation from the Pontryagin maximum principle, it is clearly more interesting to adopt this approach than the dynamic programming-based approaches for several reasons: \begin{itemize} \item It is observed that the BSDE approach consistently yields stable results across multiple runs.
+This stability can be attributed to the fact that, in the Pontryagin principle, the BSDE has a driver that depends on $Y$ instead of the traditional approach where the driver is a function of $Z$, as highlighted in \cite{germicwar19}.
+Based on these findings, Algorithm \ref{algo:BSDEglobal} emerges as the best compromise in terms of accuracy and computational time.
+This algorithm strikes a balance between achieving accurate results and maintaining reasonable computational efficiency. \item It is possible to use the local deep backward algorithm \cite{hure2020deep} (Algorithm \ref{alg:BSDElocal1} ) that yields very accurate results and is not limited by the number of time steps due to transfer learning.
 Moreover, the method gives the solution of the problem at each time steps for all the distributions. \item Both networks, either bins or cylinder, can be implemented.
 Notice that cylinder methods use less memory than bins methods especially when the number of bins has to be high to get a good accuracy. \end{itemize} When the maximum Pontryagin principle is not directly available, we distinguish two cases: \begin{itemize} \item First case is when the volatility of the forward process is not controlled.
-Then two options are available: \begin{itemize} \item When the number of time steps it not too high, the global learning algorithm \cite{han2018solving}, \cite{gobmun05} seems to be the best in terms of accuracy.
-Then it is possible to get the function value after $t=0$ at "visited distributions" by regression. \item When the number of time steps is too high, memory issues force us to use the control learning by value iteration of \cite{huretal21}.
-Another option could be to use an hydrid algorithm as proposed in \cite{warin2021reservoir}. \end{itemize} \item Second case is when there is control on the diffusion coefficient, and then only the global learning algorithm should be implemented. \end{itemize} Notice that the global learning algorithm may sometimes converge to a bad solutions as experienced in \cite{chan2019machine}, \cite{hure2020deep}, \cite{andersson2022convergence}.
-Then the control learning by policy iteration of \cite{huretal21} can be used to check the convergence of the global learning algorithm especially when the loss of the global learning algorithm does not goes to zero as we increase the number of time steps.
+Then two options are available: \begin{itemize} \item When the number of time steps it not too high, the global learning algorithm \cite{han2018solving} (Algorithm \ref{algo:globalcont} ), \cite{gobmun05} seems to be the best in terms of accuracy.
+Then it is possible to get the function value after $t=0$ at "visited distributions" by regression. \item When the number of time steps is too high, memory issues force us to use the control learning by value iteration of \cite{huretal21} (Algorithm \ref{alg:LocalfVal} may have difficulties to converge as shown in the non Linear Quadratic example and in the two dimensional systemic test case).
+Another option could be to use an hydrid algorithm as proposed in \cite{warin2021reservoir}. \end{itemize} \item Second case is when there is control on the diffusion coefficient, and then only the global learning algorithm should be implemented. \end{itemize} In conclusion, it is advisable to prioritize global Algorithms \ref{algo:BSDEglobal} and \ref{algo:globalcont}.
+When using the cylindrical network, there is no need to make any assumptions or guesses about the parameter $\Kc$.
+However, it is important to note that the global learning algorithms, as observed in \cite{chan2019machine}, \cite{hure2020deep}, and \cite{andersson2022convergence}, may occasionally converge to incorrect solutions, particularly in the non-mean-field case when there is a poor initialization of $Y_0$ that is too distant from the solution.
+Such problems have not been experienced in the mean-field case.
+To mitigate these convergence issues and ensure the reliability of the global learning algorithm, the control learning by policy iteration, as presented in \cite{huretal21}, can be employed to verify convergence.
+This is particularly relevant when the loss of the global learning algorithm does not tend to zero as the number of time steps increases.